College physicals

 If you made your appointment online:

 Some colleges and universities require students to have a physical exam before they can start classes.
-MinuteClinic® providers are available for students to complete the paperwork needed for their registration.
+MinuteClinic providers are available to perform the exam and complete the paperwork needed for their registration.

-Your practitioner will review your medical history and immunizations and perform a physical exam.
+Your provider will review your medical history and immunizations and perform a physical exam.

-• Relevant health and medical history, including any allergies, current medications and existing medical conditions
+- Relevant health and medical history, including allergies, current medications and existing medical conditions

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.